Posted by Eliza Coleman on October 5, 2010 · Leave a Comment

 Very curious to see Banksy’s documentary “Exit Through the Gift Shop.”

-If you’re unfamiliar with the mysterious/prankish street artist Banksy, who pulls stunts like replacing art in museusms with his own pieces and whose work sells for millions, or to read more about the premise of the documentary, check out this article in the NYT.
+If you’re unfamiliar with the mysterious/prankish street artist Banksy, who pulls stunts like replacing art in museusms with his own pieces and whose work sells for millions, or to read more about the premise of the documentary, check out

 Since Banksy’s work regularly plays with irony and the idea of “the art world,” many people have questioned how “real” this documentary is.
 Of this issue, the Melena Ryzik says in the NYT article: